peteCoder/peteCoder/README.md

 insight to solving problems relating to the financial industry.
 I am proficient in frontend and backend technologies like React, Django, Flask and Fast API.
 With this, I know you might call a **Pythonista** or a **JavaScript Enthusiast**.
 Well, that's me! :v:
+I'm not just a programmer.
+I am a team player.

+I am also seeking for opportunities to work in software development teams.

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=peteCoder&show_icons=true)

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=peteCoder&theme=blue)

+For collaboration, please feel to contact me:

 [Facebook](https://www.google.com)